howToCodeWell/course-php-login-from-scratch/docs/lessons/lesson_10.md

 ```
 This function unsets all the data stored in `$_SESSION` which means the user is no longer logged into the application.

-Re-run `make test` and all tests should pass.
+Re-run `composer test` and all tests should pass.

 [Go to lesson index](index.md)